Nuttymoon/chain-shuttle/README.md

 # Chain Shuttle

-:bus: A shuttle to batch cross-chain transfers and lower fees.
+:bus: A shuttle to batch cross-chain transfers using [ChainBridge](https://github.com/ChainSafe/chainbridge/) and lower fees.

+## State of the project

+This project was meant to be plugged on top of the first version of the [Avalanche-Ethereum bridge](https://bridge.avax.network/) that was implemented with ChainBridge.
+This first implementation was generating a lot fees and thus it seemed interesting to batch transfers to/from Avalanche.
+Now that a new low-fee version of the bridge has been deployed, it makes a lot less sense and I stopped developing it.

 ## TO DO